Skip to main content

 2. Eat a variety

-Eat a variety of fruit and vegetables; seasonal, fresh, frozen and tinned – they all count towards your 5 A DAY.
+Eat a range of fruit and vegetables.
+Fresh, dried, frozen and tinned all count towards your 5 A DAY.

-Keeping a variety in your fridge, store cupboard and freezer ensures that you always have some on hand to add to your everyday meals.
+Keep a mix in your fridge, cupboard and freezer so you always have options for meals.

 3. Add extra fruit and veg to your meals

-• Add a variety of fresh or frozen vegetables like onions, mushrooms, courgettes, carrots and peas to curries, stews, soups and stir-fries.
+• Mix vegetables like onions, mushrooms, courgettes, carrots and peas into meals such as curries, stews, soups and stir-fries.

-• Mix fresh, frozen or tinned fruit and vegetables into smoothies.
-Spinach, kale, berries, mango and bananas all blend well together.
+• Blend fruit and vegetables into smoothies.
+Try spinach, kale, berries, mango or bananas.

-• Fill your sandwiches and wraps with a variety of vegetables such as tomatoes, cucumber, aubergine and peppers.
+• Fill sandwiches and wraps with vegetables like tomatoes, cucumber, aubergine and peppers.

-• Snack on fruit on its own or with plain yoghurt and a small handful of unsalted nuts.
+• Choose fruit for snacks, on its own or with plain yoghurt and a small handful of unsalted nuts.

-• Snack on vegetable sticks like cucumbers, carrots and peppers with a dip like reduced-fat houmous or guacamole.
+• Try vegetable sticks like cucumber, carrots and peppers with dips such as houmous or guacamole.

 Meal Suggestion Portion